 Shortages in rainfall and snowmelt within California and the Colorado River basin, and recent cutbacks in deliveries from the SWP due to environmental court challenges, have made it increasingly difficult for water purveyors to maintain and plan for sustained and reliable water deliveries.
 SGPWA is continuously looking for opportunities to purchase additional water for storage and BSU replenishment in order to maintain and repair lost reliability of the SWP within its service area.
 The primary sources of SGPWA general fund revenue are 1% Revenue ("share of County 1% ad valorem tax revenue") and wholesale water rates.
 In the near future SGPWA plans to implement a capacity fee program to insure that new development pays its fair share of capital improvements and new water purchases necessary to mitigate the impacts of growth.
-The SGPWA wholesale water rate must be calculated such that the expected revenues adequately and fairly recover the DWR pass through costs, proportionate SGPWA overhead costs, additional short term dry year water purchases that are necessary for repair of SWP lost water delivery reliability.
+The SGPWA wholesale water rate must be calculated such that the expected revenues adequately and fairly recover the DWR pass through costs, proportionate SGPWA overhead costs, additional short term dry year water purchases, rate stabilization reserves and contributions to the portion of the cost of new water purchases that are necessary for repair of SWP lost water delivery reliability.

-APPENDIX B

-Legal Limitations
+APPENDIX BLegal Limitations